zerotier/terraform-multicloud-quickstart/README.md

 other networks outside our administrative control.

-The directories under [modules](https://github.com/zerotier/zerotier-terraform-quickstart/blob/main/main.tf) use the bare minimum resources to spin up an instance on each cloud, and [inject](https://github.com/zerotier/zerotier-terraform-quickstart/blob/d04d0bd9ee69461e59666efccda9978a1767e076/modules/aws/main.tf#L140) an identity into a boot script through cloud-init.
+The directories under [modules](https://github.com/zerotier/zerotier-terraform-quickstart/blob/main/main.tf) use the bare minimum number of resources to spin up an instance on each cloud, and [inject](https://github.com/zerotier/zerotier-terraform-quickstart/blob/d04d0bd9ee69461e59666efccda9978a1767e076/modules/aws/main.tf#L140) an identity into a boot script through cloud-init.